PrestaShop/docs/src/content/1.7/development/components/form/form-theme.md

 The above code aims to render different parts of the form using Twig.

-PrestaShop rely on Twig FormRenderer and this renderer requires a **Form Theme** to function.
+PrestaShop relies on Twig FormRenderer and this renderer requires a **Form Theme** to function.
 A popular Form Theme being used is the [Bootstrap 4 Form Theme][sf-bootstrap4-form-theme].

 The Form Theme is a set of Twig macros and functions that provide a way to render the different parts of a form: all possible inputs, labels, specific fields, specific options...